 There are many reasons.
-Here are some of the main ones:
+Here are some:

 Others can provide a lot more.
 In the last year, I’ve found myself recommending the same resources over and over.
 Why?
 Because others know their stuff.
 A lot better than me.
 For example, I am a broken record about Project 24.
 (Don’t buy it straight away.
 Try some of their YouTube videos here and on their YouTube channel to start.)
 Their philosophy mirrors mine, yes, but their experience and expertise far exceed mine.
 They have started multiple blogs and YouTube channels, in multiple niches.
-They collect and use tons of data.
+They collect tons of data.
 They constantly research, test, tweak and refine.
 If you want to make money blogging or on YouTube, they have systematized the process.
 They are your people.

 Wasn’t it a hard decision though?

 Sure.
 For weeks I had thoughts all over the place, from the serious (What about my readers?
 How will this affect our finances?
 Am I a fool to walk away from something that’s taken so long to build?) to the ridiculous (Ah man, I worked so hard for that open rate!
 And I have the trademark!).
 I considered many things.